As an Amazon Associate I earn from qualifying purchases.

 - swap the leftover smoked brisket for leftover smoked pulled pork or leftover smoked turkey or even shredded oven roasted chicken!

-- add sliced jalapenos or frozen sliced jalapenos to increase the heat!
+- add sliced jalapeno peppers, frozen sliced jalapenos, or green chiles to increase the heat!

-- change up the cheddar for gouda, monterey jack or a mix of all of them
+- change up the cheddar for gouda, pepper jack, or sharp cheddar cheese.

 Ingredients